benhutchison/GettingWorkDoneWithExtensibleEffects/exercise5/README.md

 ## Tasks

+### :pencil: _Write Code_

-1. One downside of the logging strategy used above is that all the logs are accumulated in memory until the end of the computation.
+One downside of the logging strategy used above is that all the logs are accumulated in memory until the end of the computation.
 A big computation could emit alot of logs, and we might not wish to cache them to the end.

 Eff gives us options.
 One provided by `runWriterUnsafe` is to send a side-effecting handler function (eg `println`)